MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/sales-how-to-create-blanket-sales-orders.md

 - On the **Invoicing** FastTab, you can see summary information based on the total quantity in the **Qty. to Invoice** fields on the sales blanket order lines.
 - On the **Shipping** FastTab, you can see summary information based on the total quantity in the **Qty. to Receive** fields on the sales blanket order lines.
 - On the **Prepayment** FastTab, you can see summary information about any prepaid amounts.
-- On the **Supplier** FastTab, you can see certain basic information about the supplier.
+- On the **Supplier** FastTab, you can see certain basic information about the vendor.

 ## <a name="to-view-unposted-and-posted-blanket-sales-order-lines"></a>To view unposted and posted blanket sales order lines